saraford/three-git-tips/README.md

 Members of the Electron team at GitHub wrote an outstanding git visualization tool located at https://git-school.github.io/visualizing-git/ Note: there is no working directory or staging area for this visualization tool.
 This tool is for visualizing git commands on commits.

-To setup a demo using Git via the command line, try running a bash script!
-This way you can easily get back to a baseline by removing the `.git` folder for that repository.

-:warning: Never delete a .git folder in a real-world scenario.
-You can always get data back from git with the right git commands.
-But once the .git folder is deleted, that data is gone.

 ## Fast-forward merge vs Merge Commit

 These steps show you how to compare and contrast a Fast-forward merge and a Merge commit using the visualization tool.

 #### Bash script to setup a FF merge

+To quickly setup a demo using Git via the command line, try running a bash script!

 This script creates a new git repository, makes an initial commit, then follows git best practices by creating a branch called feature and adds three feature work items to the feature branch.